MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-place-holograms.md

     ![Categories.](media/step-card-hands.PNG "Categories")

     The item is added to your bin.
-You can place it in the same way that you place a 3D part.
+You can then place it in the same way that you place a 3D part.

 ## Memory constraints when adding 3D models